datafaker-net/datafaker/docs/documentation/schemas.md

 ### Advanced SQL types

 It also supports generation of `ARRAY`, `MULTISET` and `ROW` types.
 Please be aware that not every database engine supports it and datafaker could do it for every dialect.

-To generate `ARRAY` schema field should supply and array.
+To generate `ARRAY` schema field supply an array.
-To generate `MULTISET` schema field should supply a list (SQL `MULTISET` could contain duplicates) To generate `ROW` schema field should supply a `compositeField`
+To generate `MULTISET` schema field supply a list (SQL `MULTISET` could contain duplicates).
+To generate `ROW` schema field should supply a `compositeField`.

 e.g.